 - Symptoms are generally mild and may include nausea, loss of appetite, stomach pain, weakness, fever, dark urine, and jaundice (yellow eyes and skin).

 - Consequences of infection rarely occur but can include liver failure, especially in older adults and people with underlying liver disease.

-- Prevention includes observing standard food and beverage precautions, frequent, thorough handwashing, and safer sex practices.
+- Prevention includes observing food and beverage precautions, hand hygiene (frequent, thorough handwashing), and safer-sex practices.

 - Hepatitis A (HepA) vaccine is routinely given as 2 doses, 1 each at 0 and 6 to 18 months.
 A single dose at any time before departure will provide protection for healthy persons.
 A combination hepatitis A and hepatitis B (HepA-HepB) vaccine is also available.

-- Vaccine side effects are most commonly injection-site reactions.
+- Vaccine side effects are most commonly injection-site reactions and mild systemic reactions.

 - Duration of vaccine protection following a completed series is at least 40 years; no booster is required.

 - Postexposure prevention for persons exposed to hepatitis A virus (HAV) includes HepA vaccine, plus immune globulin (IG) in certain individuals (ideally within 2 weeks of exposure).

 Hepatitis A infection, caused by HAV, is an infection of the liver that occurs worldwide and is acquired through consumption of fecally contaminated food or water or through contact with infected persons via the fecal-oral route (including oral-anal sex), resulting in liver inflammation and dysfunction.
 HAV may also be found in blood but at a concentration less than that found in feces.
 Infection with HAV results in lifelong immunity.